vschwaberow/rustgenhash/README.md

 After selecting the mode you will need to provide the -a switch for selecting a suitable hashing algorithm and a string or file to be hashed.

+The file mode supports hashing of multiple files in a directory and currently works non-recursive.

 Scheme is for string hashing:

 ```bash